 In addition to the financial reporting described in the preceding paragraphs, accounting systems typically perform a key task for businesses: producing business forms.
 An accounting system almost always produces the checks needed to pay vendors, for example.
 In addition, an accounting system prepares the invoices and payroll checks.
-More sophisticated accounting systems, such as those used by large firms, prepare many other business forms, including purchase orders, monthly customer statements, credit memos to customers, sales receipts, and so forth.
+More sophisticated accounting systems, such as those used by large firms, prepare many other business forms, including purchase orders, monthly customer statements, credit memos to customers, and sales receipts.

-Every accounting function that I've described so far is performed ably by each of the versions of QuickBooks: QuickBooks Simple Start, QuickBooks Pro, QuickBooks Premier, and QuickBooks Enterprise.
+Every accounting function that I've described so far is performed ably by each version of QuickBooks: QuickBooks Simple Start, QuickBooks Pro, QuickBooks Premier, and QuickBooks Enterprise.